-On May 8, 2020, we issued an aggregate of 150,000 shares of our common stock at a deemed price of \$0.40 per share to three individuals pursuant to a financial advisory services agreement.
-We relied on the exemption from registration under the Securities Act provided by Section 4(a)(2) for the issuance to the individuals who are U.S. persons.
+On July 13, 2021, we issued 5,000 shares of our common stock at a deemed price of \$2.00 per share to one individual pursuant to a consulting agreement.
+We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) or Section 4(a)(2) of the Securities Act for the issuance of the shares to the individual who is a U.S. person.

-On May 15, 2020, we issued 250,000 shares of our common stock at a deemed price of \$0.25 per share to one entity pursuant to a management consulting agreement.
-We relied on the exemption from registration under the Securities Act provided by Section 4(a)(2) for the issuance to the individuals who are U.S. persons.
+On July 13, 2021, we issued 25,000 shares of our common stock at a deemed price of \$5.00 per share to one individual pursuant to a consulting agreement.
+We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) or Section 4(a)(2) of the Securities Act for the issuance of the shares to the individual who is a U.S. person.